linuxdeepin/unilang/README.md

 	* If relying on the framework of the native GUI implementation provided by the system, there are problems of the above native solution.
 	* Relying on the frameworks having dependencies on the Web (such as Electron, [Cordova](https://cordova.apache.org/), [Tauri](https://tauri.app/)) will bring the problems of the above Web-based solutions.
 	* If all are relied on, all similar limitations will eventually be jointly inherited.
-	* Nevertheless, if only using these targets as one of the optional output configurations (for instance, using WebAssembly as the generation target), there will be less problems as above。
+	* Nevertheless, if only using these targets as one of the optional output configurations (for instance, using WebAssembly as the generation target), there will be less problems as above.
 * Native but not OS-native GUI frameworks as Qt have few global architecture defects comparable to the above problems, but there are still many problems in the implementation architecture and API design, and the development experience is not satisfactory.

 So, no existing solution can take into account all kinds of problems and become the preferred solution for desktop development without doubt.